lihaoyi/macropy/readme.md

 ========
 Below are a few example uses of macros that are implemented (together with test cases!) in the [macropy/macros](macropy/macros) and [macropy/macros2](macropy/macros2) folders.
 These are also the ideal places to go look at to learn to write your own macros: check out the source code of the [String Interpolation](macropy/macros/string_interp.py) or [Quick Lambda](macropy/macros/quicklambda.py) macros for some small (<30 lines), self contained examples.
 Their [unit](macropy/macros/string_interp_test.py) [tests](macropy/macros/quicklambda_test.py) demonstrate how these macros are used.

 Note that all of these examples are **macros**; that is, they hold no special place in MacroPy.
 They are placed in [macropy/macros](macropy/macros) and [macropy/macros2](macropy/macros2), separate from the Macropy core in [macropy/core](macropy/core).
-Thus they are on even footing with any macro you may want to write yourself.

 All of these are advanced language features that each would have been a massive effort to implement in the [CPython](http://en.wikipedia.org/wiki/CPython) interpreter.
 Using macros, the implementation of each feature fits in a single file, often taking less than 100 lines of code.

-I will be using a mix of REPL sessions (for short examples) and snippets from `.py` files (for longer examples) depending on which is more suitable.
+Feel free to open up a REPL and try out the examples in the console; simply `import macropy.core.console`, and most of the examples should work right off the bat when pasted in!

 Case Classes
 ------------